zhaobenx/Cloud-Computing-Project/report/report.md

 ![instance type](report.assets/image-20200515230953410.png)

 In the instance configure step, leave all the setting to default value, except: `Number of instances`, here we set to 3 (1 master + 2 slaves), you can enter a larger number if you want to have a bigger cluster; and set the `Subnet` to any one to ensure all of the instances belongs to the same subnet.

+*Number of instances means that you will create 3 separated instances with the same configuration, not 3 instance share the same CPU and memory.*

 ![instance configure](report.assets/image-20200515231134453.png)